AmritanshTiwari2160/Emotion-Based-Music-Recommendation-AI-System/README.md

-# Emotion-Based Music Recommendation AI System 🎵😃
+# Emotion-Based Music Recommendation AI System🎵😃

 An AI-driven web application that detects user emotions through facial expressions and recommends music accordingly.
 This project leverages computer vision, deep learning, and web development technologies to create an interactive and engaging user experience.